IanM07/CMPSC431w-CLI/ReadME.md

 );

-After this you can either insert synthetic data to test the database, or upload a CSV file (one I have provided) that contains the proper information with proper headers for import.
+After this you can either insert synthetic data to test the database, or upload a CSV file (one I have provided) that contains the proper information with proper headers for import (such as https://www.kaggle.com/datasets/dylanmonfret/rlcs-202122/data?select=games_by_players.csv which this database schema is based on).
 To test the CLI I used synthetic data similar to the inputs below.
 Once again run these using the Query tool:

 -- Insert into Regions